 If you steer clear of the first three troubleshooting causes, suspecting debris pile up in the bottom of your black water tank could be your next step.

-Sometimes, tissues or numerous other solid waste piles up at the bottom of the tank especially at the drain pipes opening where it hits the fan.
+Sometimes, tissues or numerous other solid wastes pile up at the bottom of the tank, especially at the drain pipe opening where it hits the fan.

 You cannot see it as it’s practically impossible to actually see it but you can take measures to unclog it, if you suspect such a case.